caemor/epd-waveshare/README.md

 Out of the Box the original driver from Waveshare only supports full updates.

-Be careful with the quick refresh updates:
+- [1]: Be careful with the quick refresh updates: <br>
-[1]: It's possible with this driver but might lead to ghosting / burn-in effects therefore it's hidden behind a feature.
+It's possible with this driver but might lead to ghosting / burn-in effects therefore it's hidden behind a feature.

 ### Interface